 The “halving” event theoretically makes bitcoin more valuable, so it is assumed that a lot of people want to buy it before the halving happens.

-Swyftx Head of Commercial Operations, Tommy Honan, said, “Anticipation around the next Bitcoin halving is suddenly very real.
-There are no clear and obvious triggers for Bitcoin’s 80% price rise this year beyond some concern around recent turmoil in US banking, so we’re applying the Occam’s Razor rule that the simplest explanation is the most likely.
+Swyftx Head of Commercial Operations, Tommy Honan, said in March, “Anticipation around the next Bitcoin halving is suddenly very real.
+There are no clear and obvious triggers for Bitcoin’s price rise this year beyond some concern around recent turmoil in US banking, so we’re applying the Occam’s Razor rule that the simplest explanation is the most likely.
 We think the most plausible explanation for Bitcoin’s price movement is anticipation around the halving and that this, in turn, is fuelling local trading activity.”

 Ethereum loses the love